eyosolutions/nxtgenhub_challenge/README.md

 2. **Containerization**: The web server is containerized using Docker, and the image is hosted on Docker Hub.
 3. **Kubernetes Deployment**: The application is deployed onto Kubernetes clusters using Docker Desktop and AWS EKS.
 4. **Helm Charts**: Kubernetes manifests and Helm charts are created for simplified deployment and management.
-5. **Ingress/Ingress Controller and HTTPS**: An ingress controller is set up to manage ingress resourses in order to expose the application outside the cluster or on the internet.
+5. **Ingress/Ingress Controller and HTTPS**: An ingress controller is set up to manage ingress resources in order to expose the application outside the cluster or on the internet.
 6. **PKI/Certificate Management**: Public Key Infrastructure/Certificate management for TLS certificates to enable secure communication over HTTPS.
 7. **Monitoring & Logging**: Prometheus, Grafana, and Alertmanager are used for application monitoring, logging, and alerting.
 8. **CI/CD**: Jenkins or GitHub Actions and ArgoCD are used to automate the CI/CD pipeline for deployments.